QOGE/STELASER/README.md

 • Max supply:       21,000,000

+• Premined:         50%

+Why was 50% of STLSR premined?

+To bootstrap the Stelaser economy with Posthuman infrastructure and offer real utility from Day One.

+Anyone who pays for future Stelaser services — including access to CSTP propulsion, orbital logistics, AI research, or space simulation networks — will receive a guaranteed 50% discount when paying in STLSR.

+This makes STLSR the most cost-effective and efficient currency for posthuman infrastructure and off-Earth economics.

-• Premined:         50% 🛰️ *For funding protocols and propulsion milestone allocation details, refer to the*
+🛰️ *For funding protocols and propulsion milestone allocation details, refer to the*

 📄 [STELASER Propulsion Funding Protocol (SPFP) Whitepaper](./SPFP-Whitepaper.pdf)